 Unless you’re flying Southwest, chances are you’ll be paying a checked bagged fee.

-Here’s one of the best carry on suitcases around.
+Here are some of the best carry-on suitcases around.

 73. Buy a Hidden City Ticket